hariprasadb18/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 ![synthesisincom_Case](https://user-images.githubusercontent.com/104454253/166213609-c8221a76-2bc7-4ef6-b519-e76d5ee7211a.JPG)

 **Example-2- Complete case**

+This is the case of complete case statements as the default case is given.
+If the actual case statements don't execute, the compiler directly executes the default statements and a latch is not inferred.

 	module comp_case (input i0 , input i1 , input i2 , input [1:0] sel, output reg y);
 	always @ (*)